razvanrsx/test/README.md

 # Device catalog database
 docker compose exec device-db psql -U device_user -d devices

+# Monitoring database
+docker compose exec monitoring-db psql -U monitor_user -d monitoring
 ```

 The commands above open interactive shells where you can run SQL queries (e.g., `\dt` to list tables or `SELECT * FROM users;`).
 When you are done, exit the session with `\q`.

 If you prefer connecting from an external SQL client, expose the PostgreSQL ports by adding temporary port mappings in `docker-compose.yml` (for example `5432:5432` on `authorization-db`) or by using `docker compose port authorization-db 5432` to discover the ephemeral host port that Docker assigned.

+## Assignment 3.1 answers

+- **Message broker**: The system uses RabbitMQ as the event-based middleware to decouple producers (simulator) from consumers (monitoring service) and deliver JSON measurement payloads reliably.
+- **Monitoring microservice**: The monitoring service consumes measurement messages, aggregates them to hourly totals, and writes the results into its dedicated PostgreSQL schema for later analysis.
+- **Data simulator**: A standalone simulator microservice publishes randomised device readings every 10 minutes to the `device.measurements` queue, fulfilling the requirement for an automatic measurement producer.

 ## Testing the APIs